redhat-adsa/HowWeEnable/workshops/git_101/01-init.md

 ## Create your first project

-To create your first local project you will need to create a directory and run the init command with the name of the default branch as main otherwise it will default to master.
+To create your first local project you will need to create a directory and run the init command with the name of the default branch as `main` otherwise it will default to `master`.

 ```shell
 mkdir project-name